Career Enhancement Program (CEP)

 0 Units

-This course covers the basic methodology and techniques for construction from a skills and vocational point of view.
-Topics include safety, tools and equipment, materials, basic mathematical procedures used in the construction crafts, green construction, the heritage of the American Worker, and diversity in the construction field.
-Students are also introduced to employability and communication skills required in the construction field.
+This course covers the fundamentals of construction, focusing on skills and vocational techniques.
+Topics include safety, tools and equipment, materials, basic math for construction, green building practices, the heritage of American workers, and diversity in the industry.
+Students will also learn employability and communication skills for the construction field.

 Recommended Preparation: CASAS score of 213 or above or initial interview with instructor to demonstrate English proficiency.